The Archimedeans: Publications

 Eureka is a mathematical journal that is published annually by The Archimedeans.
 It includes articles on a variety of topics in mathematics, written by students and academics from all over the world, as well as a short summary of the activities of the society, problem sets, puzzles, artwork and book reviews.
 The magazine has been published 65 times since 1939, and authors include many famous mathematicians and scientists such as Paul Erdős, Martin Gardner, Douglas Hofstadter, Godfrey Hardy, Béla Bollobás, John Conway, Stephen Hawking, Roger Penrose, Ian Stewart, Chris Budd, Fields Medallist Timothy Gowers and Nobel laureate Paul Dirac.

 The Archimedeans also publish QARCH, a magazine containing problem sets and solutions or partial solutions submitted by readers.
 It is published on an irregular basis and distributed free of charge.

+Sponsorship

+The Archimedeans has developed a sponsorship programme with companies in the financial and technology sectors.
+The society's sponsors have included Jane Street, Optiver, Citadel, Hudson River Trading, Five Rings, Jump Trading, DRW, Qube Research & Technologies, Balyasny Asset Management, Susquehanna International Group, Da Vinci Trading, Rokos Capital Management, Quadrature Capital, Canopy Labs, Gondor Capital and DV Trading.
+The programme supports the society's activities and provides sponsors with opportunities to advertise to its membership and participate in events at the University of Cambridge.

+In recent years, the society has expanded its sponsorship programme to include a wider range of quantitative trading, investment management and technology firms thanks to the new sponsorship officer, Ronak.
+Sponsored activities have included talks, workshops, trading games and other events for students.